aWormGuy/Mansonella-Genomes-Sinha-et-al.-2023/README.mansonella_pipeline.md

 - Run the protocol `RS_PreAssembler.1`, parameters `minLen=1000, minQual=0.80, genomeSize=100000000` on PacBio SMRT Portal.

 #### Step 2: Remove host (human) reads
 - Map the consensus reads to the human genome (grch38) using minimap2 v2.17-r941.
-Use samtools to remoce reads that map to the human genome.
+Use samtools to remove reads that map to the human genome.
 - Assemble the remaining reads canu v2.2 (Koren et al., 2017) with parameters `genomeSize=90m correctedErrorRate=0.045`
-Script : `job-canu-pacbio.sh`
+- Script : `job-canu-pacbio.sh`

 #### Step 3: Assembly polishing using PacBio data only